CICM/CreamLibrary/README.md

 ## [Cream Library](http://www.mshparisnord.fr/hoalibrary/en/publications/ "Publication") for Pure Data

-A set of  PD externals for those who like vanilla... but also want some chocolate, coffee, caramel or cinnamon.
+A set of  PD externals for those who like vanilla... but also want some chocolate cream.
-The Cream Library uses the [CICM Wrapper](https://github.com/CICM/CicmWrapper" "CICM Wrapper") developed to facilitate the creation of signal objects and GUI and to improve user interactions.
+The Cream Library uses the [CICM Wrapper](https://github.com/CICM/CicmWrapper" "CICM Wrapper") developed to facilitate the creation of signal objects and GUI and to improve user interactions to offer a set of externals that improve the user interraction in Pure Data.

 ### Compatibilty :